ska-sa/katgpucbf/doc/dev-guide.rst

 ``test/conftest.py``), while every combination of parameters won't always be tested, each individual parameter will be tested at least once.

-If you'd like an HTML test-coverage rerport (at the expense of a slightly longer time taken to run the test), execute ``pytest`` with the :option:`!--cov` flag.
+If you'd like an HTML test-coverage report (at the expense of a slightly longer time taken to run the test), execute ``pytest`` with the :option:`!--cov` flag.
 This report can then be viewed by: